mjeffries-pivotal/pcf-samples/README.md

 To run these demos, you must have a Pivotal Cloud Foundry install available, with MySQL, RabbitMQ, and Redis installed.

 First you need to login to your environment from the CLI, for example
-- cf login -a api.run.pivotal.io  (or api.system.IP.xip.io when using xip.io, be sure to include the --skip-ssl-validation flag)
+- cf login -a api.run.pivotal.io  (or api.systemdomain when using your own PCF environment, be sure to include the --skip-ssl-validation flag)
-- Enter userid when prompted   (can use "admin" for new installs)
+- Enter userid when prompted   (can use "admin" for new PCF installs)
 - Enter password when prompted    (if using "admin" for userid, get password from Elastic Runtime credential page under UAA)
 - Select space when prompted